 _

-This magnificent 5-star hotel of the Sofitel group offers no fewer than 2 terraces for the summer season.
-The first one is located in a charming interior patio, while the other one is spread out along the pedestrian street in front of the establishment.
+This magnificent 5-star hotel from the Sofitel group offers no fewer than 2 terraces for the summer season.
+The first is nestled in a charming interior patio, while the other spreads out on the pedestrian street in front of the establishment.

 During the summer of 2024, we dined on the lush and intimate terrace of the hotel’s restaurant: Blossom.
-We started by having a signature cocktail from the Bar du Faubourg before discovering the menu by chef Anaïs Foray.
-Local, responsible, and seasonal products are highlighted, and the restaurant holds the Ecotable label.
-Fruits and vegetables come from regional farms, and the chef favors plants in her dishes.
+We started by having a signature cocktail from the Bar du Faubourg, before discovering the menu by chef Anaïs Foray.
+Local, responsible, and seasonal products are highlighted, and the restaurant carries the Ecotable label.
+The fruits and vegetables come from regional farms, and the chef prioritizes plant-based ingredients in her dishes.

 Tested in 2024 - invitation